shilad/wikibrain/README.md

 * `mostSimilar(page)` returns the most similar pages to a particular target page.
 * `cosimilarity(rowPhrases[], colPhrases[])` computes a cosimilarity matrix for the specified row and column phrases.
 * `cosimilarity(rowPages[], colPages[])` computes a cosimilarity matrix for the specified rows and column pages.

-These algorithms are designed to be fast, with performance of 10-100 milliseconds and caching and multi-threaded support built in.

 To use these algorithms, you must *build models* that capture the statistical relationships an SR metric uses to calculate similarities.
 To do this, run the SRBuilder java program for a particular SR metric (in this case the *inlink* metric):